Using Xbox Game Pass? Here are the 15 games to download now

 Resident Evil 7

 In the mood for something spooky?
 Turn the lights out and add Resident Evil 7 to your queue.
-This gripping horror romp is a must-play for new and old Resident Evil fans alike, as it reinvents the franchise with tense first-person gameplay and a creepy new family of antagonists while staying true to the puzzle solving, exploration and survival gameplay that made the original games so special.
+This gripping horror romp is a must-play for new and old Resident Evil fans alike, as it reinvents the franchise with tense first-person gameplay and a creepy new family of antagonists while staying true to the puzzle-solving, exploration and survival gameplay that made the original games so special.
 And with its direct sequel, Resident Evil Village, due this year, now is the perfect time to catch up.
 Just be sure to brace yourself for jump scares, some truly gross environments and one really unsettling grandma.

 Available on: console, PC, cloud